kbaseattic/design_docs/data/KBaseFBAModeling.md

     /*********************************************************************************
     Code relating to phenotype simulation and reconciliation
    	*********************************************************************************/

+36. funcdef import_phenotypes(import_phenotypes_params input) returns (object_metadata output);

 	    /* Input parameters for the "import_phenotypes" function.

 			phenotype_set_id phenotypeSet - ID to be used for the imported phenotype set (an optional argument: default is 'undef') workspace_id workspace - workspace where the imported phenotype set should be stored (a required argument) genome_id genome - genome the imported phenotypes should be associated with (a required argument) workspace_id genome_workspace - workspace containing the genome object (an optional argument: default is value of the workspace argument) list<Phenotype> phenotypes - list of observed phenotypes to be imported (a required argument) bool ignore_errors - a flag indicating that any errors encountered during the import should be ignored (an optional argument: default is '0') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			phenotype_set_id phenotypeSet;
 			workspace_id workspace;
 			genome_id genome;
 			workspace_id genome_workspace;
 			list<Phenotype> phenotypes;
 			string name;
 			string source;
 			bool ignore_errors;
 			string auth;
 	    } import_phenotypes_params;
 	    /*
 	        Loads the specified phenotypes into the workspace */

-    authentication required;
-    funcdef import_phenotypes(import_phenotypes_params input) returns (object_metadata output);
+37. funcdef simulate_phenotypes (simulate_phenotypes_params input) returns (object_metadata output);

     /* Input parameters for the "simulate_phenotypes" function.